reactive-python/reactpy/docs/source/guides/adding-interactivity/index.rst

 ReactPy lets you add event handlers to your parts of the interface.
-This means that you can define synchronous or asynchronous functions that are triggered when a particular user interaction occurs like clicking, hovering, of focusing on form inputs, and more.
+This means that you can define synchronous or asynchronous functions that are triggered when a particular user interaction occurs like clicking, hovering, focusing on form inputs, and more.

 .. reactpy:: responding-to-events/_examples/button_prints_message

 It may feel weird to define a function within a function like this, but doing so allows the ``handle_event`` function to access information from within the scope of the component.
-That's important if you want to use any arguments that may have beend passed your component in the handler.
+That's important if you want to use any arguments that may have been passed your component in the handler.

 .. card::